qian9834/Cloud-fraction-retrieval/README.md

             estimator.model.save(keras_all_in_one_file)
             if save_every_coef_flag == 1:
                 print('Save the coef and val files to:')
-   ## Save the coefficients of the  model
+   ## Save the coefficients of the  model.
+There is a previously trained model coefficient saved in the "cloudfrac.h5" in this project, which is produced in this step.
                 dirname = os.path.dirname(keras_all_in_one_file)
                 filename= os.path.basename(keras_all_in_one_file)
                 coef_dir = os.path.join(dirname, model_name+'_everycoefs')